 Level of Impairment – Participants must require the level of care provided in a nursing home.
 Areas of screening to determine eligibility may include an individual’s capacity to perform Instrumental Activities of Daily Living (IADLs), such as the ability to prepare one’s own meal or to grocery shop, as well as ADLs, such as grooming, mobility, and toiletry.
 Other areas may include deficits in cognition, medical conditions, and sensory deficits.

 Assets – Asset calculations are more complex than income.
 Medicaid defines assets as either “countable” or “exempt”.
 Countable assets include savings, stocks, second homes, land that one’s primary home isn’t on and doesn’t produce income, and most other things of value.
 It is perhaps easier to list those assets that are exempt (not counted towards the asset limit).
-These include personal items, home furnishings, burial plots, two motor vehicles, low-value life insurance policies (face value under $10,000), and most importantly, a home, provided the owner lives in the home and their home equity value is less than $585,000 in 2019.
-Unfortunately, for single persons who live in assisted living, their homes are not exempt because they do not reside in their homes.
-However, for married couples, a home is exempt if one spouse continues to live there.
+These include personal items, home furnishings, burial plots, two motor vehicles, low-value life insurance policies (face value under $10,000), and most importantly, a home, provided the equity value is less than $595,000 in 2020.
 The countable asset limit for a single applicant is $4,000.
 For those who are married, assets are considered jointly owned.
-The non-applicant spouse of a married couple is permitted to have up to $126,420 in assets.
+The non-applicant spouse of a married couple is permitted to have up to $128,640 in assets.
 This is called the Community Spouse Resource Allowance (CSRA).
 Joint assets can be allocated to the non-applicant spouse up to this amount.
 In addition, the applicant spouse is able to retain $4,000 in assets.